Pontiac Montana: Trim

-The Montana Thunder was the most up-level model of the Montana.
-Introduced in 2002, Thunder featured special "Thunder" badging, Thunder-specific 16" chrome 5-spoke wheels, upgraded ride and handling package, and a special spoiler on the back of the roof rack.
-Inside, the Montana Thunder had special two-tone black and grey leather seating, and a perforated leather-wrapped steering wheel.
-The Montana Thunder was produced in 2002 and 2003, but for 2004 it was made an optional package on Montana GTs called the "Chrome-Sport" package.
+The Montana Thunder was introduced in 2002 as the most up-level model of the Montana.
+It featured special "Thunder" badging, Thunder-specific 16" chrome 5-spoke wheels, upgraded ride and handling package, and a special spoiler on the back of the roof rack.
+Inside, it had special two-tone black and grey leather seating, and a perforated leather-wrapped steering wheel.
+Prior to its introduction in 2002, the Montana Thunder nameplate was first used on a 1998 minivan concept showcased at the 1998 North American International Auto Show.

+The Thunder trim package was produced in 2002 and 2003, however it was made as an optional package on Montana GTs in 2004 called the "Chrome-Sport" package.
 Only the "Thunder" badges were discontinued.